Help your teen keep track of all the developments that led to the American Revolution, by portraying the steps visually--and literally!

 Help your child put a new spin on her favorite myth by turning it into a mad lib!
 Guaranteed to bring the giggles, this fun activity also packs in the learning.

-Kokeshi dolls have been around since the 17th century, and now your child can have recreate piece of Japanese history and culture right at home.
+Kokeshi dolls have been around since the 17th century, and now your child can recreate a piece of Japanese history and culture right at home.

 Make your own architectural masterpiece with supplies from the pantry.
 Your temple may not be as impressive as the real thing, but it'll be twice as delicious!